src-code/browser-resolve-bug/README.md

 # browser-resolve-bug

-Example of a bug found in browser-resolve
+Demonstrates an issue found in browser-resolve where shorthand `require()` syntax may not resolve correctly.